Regulation T Filings

 Reminder for Clearing Firms: Clearing firms have obligations under the Net Capital Rule relative to Regulation T and outstanding deposits and/or margin, as described in SEC Rule 15c3-1 (c) (2) (iv) (B).
 In addition, if a customer fails to meet his/her responsibilities to deliver a security and that failure results in a clearing firm fail-to-deliver, the Net Capital Rule requires charges under certain conditions.
 These changes are outlined in SEC Rule 15c3-1 (c) (2) (ix).

 Regulation Extension (REX) Form

-Sign in to the Firm Gateway to access the REX form.
+Sign in to the FINRA Gateway to access the REX form.

 Regulatory Notice 10-28 New System for Processing Regulation T and SEA Rule 15c3-3 Extension of Time Requests; Effective Dates: August 31, 2010 (Phase I); November 8, 2010 (Phase II)

 Reason Codes (PDF 25 KB) Extensions of time limits by reasons and time periods.